Rosacea Treatment

 Rosacea

-What Is Rosacea?
+What is Rosacea?

 Rosacea is a chronic inflammatory skin disease that appears as red patches on your nose and cheeks that may also spread to your forehead or chin.
-Although a newly-developed tendency to blush or flush more easily than before is often the first sign of rosacea, some people with the condition may also notice that it makes their ears, chest, or back red, too.
+Although a newly developed tendency to blush or flush more easily than before is often the first sign of rosacea, some people with the condition may also notice that it makes their ears, chest, or back red, too.

-Symptoms can also include red, swollen bumps that contain pus and resemble acne.
-Rosacea isn’t necessarily uncomfortable, but sometimes it can make skin feel sensitive, hot, raw, or tender.
 Because the condition is noticeable, long-lasting, and sometimes painful, it can affect your overall quality of life.
 Frustration, embarrassment, and low self-esteem are just a few of the issues brought on by living with severe rosacea.

-What Causes Rosacea?
+What causes Rosacea?

 • Intense exercise